 The Africans who came into contact with the Asian world were not a monolithic grouping.
 They could range from the Malian ruler Mansa Musa‘s famed 14th century Hajj to Mecca, which storytellers of the time claimed included an astounding 70,000+ member entourage, to the Siddis who arrived in waves to India and Pakistan as sailors, merchants, traders and slaves for over 700 years.
-In art, blacks are depicted as slaves for sale in Arabian markets, soldiers of Muslim armies, scholars and eunuchs in Asian courts, dignitaries and nobles bearing gifts or even kings of Indian states–like the ambitious Malik Ambar who climbed his way from slavery to become the Regent of a South Indian Sultanate, and a key thorn in the side of the rival Mughal Emperor.
+In art, blacks are depicted as slaves for sale in Arabian markets, soldiers of Muslim armies, scholars and eunuchs in Asian courts, dignitaries and nobles bearing gifts or even power brokers in Indian states–like the ambitious Malik Ambar who climbed his way from slavery to become the Regent of a South Indian Sultanate, and a key thorn in the side of the rival Mughal Emperor.
 The 500,000 slaves who took part in the massive Zanj Revolt of the Abbasid Baghdad Caliphate of the 9th century, which lasted some 15 years and created a short-lived state between what is modern-day Iraq and Iran, consisted of a good number of African laborers and soldiers, along with Persians, Indians, Bedouins and Central Asians (Georgians and Circassians).

 No less than Bilal, the Prophet Muhammad’s confidant (an emancipated slave) who became the third convert to Islam and the faith’s first muezzin, was of African descent–said to be the son of an Abyssinian slave woman.
 Many Africans would enter Asia later in the 17th to early 20th centuries with Europeans, brought as laborers and soldiers to the various holdings of colonial empires; in 18th century Sri Lanka, in the city of Colombo, an area in its center was marked maps as Kaffers Veldt (Kaffir’s Field), named for the blacks transported there by the Dutch.
 Neither was this experience in one-direction, as Asian migrants would also find their way to kingdoms like Axum in the early medieval era (In Islamic tradition, some one hundred followers of the faith sought refuge in in the Ethiopian kingdom, in what is known as the Hijarati) and later to East Africa to help create the polycultural Swahili states—Swahili itself is a mash-up of African Bantu languages, Arabic and other Eurasian words.
 The famed 15th century Chinese mariner Zheng He and his massive fleet would make several stops in East Africa, furthering exchanges in goods and culture.